shruti692001/task_manager1/README.md

 ### Frontend
 - You should have node.js installed on your system.
 - GOTO the path of **frontend** folder in comand-prompt and run `npm start`  instead of ~~`ng serve`~~ because i have configured different port number for frontend.
-- Now your frontend will be hosted on http://localhost:8001 ,open this link in browser.(only for DEV)